MarketIN-Inc/marketin_laravel_bridge/README.md

 }
 ```

-**No additional code needed!** The package automatically:
+**No additional code needed!** As long as you verify with Laravel's HTTP client (`Http::get`/`post`/etc.), the bridge automatically:
-- Detects the successful Paystack verification response
+- Listens to the Paystack verification response **before** your controller renders a view
-- Extracts the transaction data
+- Extracts the transaction data regardless of whether you return JSON, a Blade view, or a redirect
-- Queues a conversion with all captured attribution parameters
+- Queues a conversion with the captured attribution parameters
-- Logs everything when `MARKETIN_DEBUG=true`
+- Logs every step when `MARKETIN_DEBUG=true` (including reasons a response was skipped)

-Check `storage/logs/laravel.log` to see:
+Check `storage/logs/laravel.log` to see messages such as:
 ```
 [Marketin] 📦 Queuing conversion
 [Marketin] ✅ Conversion dispatched to queue
 [Marketin] 🚀 Sending conversion to API
-[Marketin] ✅ Conversion successfully sent to API
+[Marketin] ✅ Conversion successfully sent to API [Marketin] Skipping Paystack auto-track: verification response was not JSON (when applicable)
 ```

 #### SDK-based Paystack integration